briandame/pluralsight-www/README.md

 - Delete an existing question

 While the REST service supports pagination, I did not have time to implement it in the Angular application.

+The service is hosted on Heroku using the free hobby tier, which means it will be shut down after a period of no activity.
+It may take several seconds for a response on the first request while this instance and the back end service are started.
+If you experience issues with data not loading, making a request to https://dame-pluralsight.herokuapp.com/questions should resolve it.